simpledotorg/simple-server/doc/howto/sms_reminder_experiments.md

 - The `type` of experiment - it can target either "Current" patients or "Stale" patients.
 - The number of `max_patients_per_day` that will be enrolled per day.
 - `start_time` - enrollments will begin at this time.
-- `end_time` - enrollments will stop at this time .
+- `end_time` - enrollments will stop at this time.
 - `treatment_groups` - Each treatment group will have a different content or frequency of messages sent to it.
     - You will probably also need a `control` group as a baseline in addition to all the groups that will receive messages.
 - The content and frequency of messages in each treatment group.
 This will be captured in the